storj-archived/blog/content/post/engineering/introducing-the-storage-node-operator-dashboard.md

 * **All Satellites** - This view will show detailed data of your overall Node usage statistics.
 This is the default option on every dashboard.
 * **Specific Satellite Information** - This view allows users to see all the data described above, but for a single Satellite.
 In this view, you can also see your reputation and disqualification status for a specific Satellite.

-If you have any new ideas for the Node Dashboard, please make sure to submit them to the [Ideas Portal.](https://ideas.storj.io/)
+[Check out our documentation](https://documentation.storj.io/setup/dashboard) to get started and if you have any new ideas for the Node Dashboard, please make sure to submit them to the [Ideas Portal.](https://ideas.storj.io/)

 We have a ton of great updates coming soon, and the whole team at Storj Labs is working hard to improve the Node Operator experience.
 We hope to deliver a great experience on the world's biggest and most reliable decentralized cloud storage network.
 Thanks for being a part of the decentralized future.